LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 ### Working together

 **What’s required?
 What’s optional?
-(Projects, Home Group, HD curriculum)**
+(Projects, Home Group, HD modules)**

 With other learners, you collectively choose the projects you work on - no specific project is required, many things may be offered or suggested by a Practitioner or Learning Facilitator.
 What is required is that you participate fully in the structure of the program:

 - you vote on choosing a goals and join a project to work towards each week
-- you dedicate yourself to it for the week
+- you dedicate yourself to the project and your team for the week
-- you complete the weekly retrospective
+- you complete the end-of-week retrospective
 - you attend daily standups and weekly home group meetings
 - you serve as a team lead when it’s your turn to do so